Israel–Malaysia relations: 21st century

+Malaysia criticized Israel's actions during the 2021 Israel–Palestine crisis, and together with Indonesia and Brunei urged the United Nations to end "the atrocities carried out against the Palestinian people".
+In June, Sagi Karni, Israel's ambassador to Singapore, said that Israel would be willing to establish diplomatic relations with southeast Asia's Muslim-majority countries, including Malaysia: "We are willing to talk, we are willing to meet, and the door is open as far as we are concerned.
+I don't think it's so difficult to find us."

 On 20 December 2023, during the Gaza war, Prime Minister Anwar Ibrahim cited violations of international law and declared that all Israeli-flagged ships would be barred from docking in Malaysian ports, and ships heading to Israel would be barred from loading cargo.
 Specifically mentioned was Israeli shipping company ZIM, which has had permission to dock in Malaysia since 2002.
 Anwar stated that the ban would not have a significant impact on Malaysian trade.
 At the time of the announcement, a ZIM-operated ship was scheduled to dock at Port Klang on 26 December.
 It's not clear if this ship was turned back or not.
 In 2024, Anwar tweeted on X: "Malaysia mourns the loss of a fighter and defender of the Palestinian people, Al Syahid Yahya Sinwar, who was brutally murdered by the barbaric Zionist regime.
 Once again, the international community failed to fight and ensure that peace and justice were upheld, thus worsening the conflict situation.
 Malaysia strongly condemned the killing, and it was clear that the regime's attempt to undermine the demand for release would not succeed.
 As a result, Malaysia insists that Israel's barbarity be contradicted by the international community and that the ongoing massacre of Palestinians must be stopped immediately."